johnfedoruk/bangular/aio/content/guide/aot-compiler.md

   ### Type narrowing

-  The expression used in an `ngIf` directive is used to narrow type unions in the Angular template compiler, the same way the `if` expression does in TypeScript.
+  The expression used in an `ngIf` directive is used to narrow type unions in the Bangular template compiler, the same way the `if` expression does in TypeScript.
 For example, to avoid `Object is possibly 'undefined'` error in the template above, modify it to only emit the interpolation if the value of `person` is initialized as shown below: